Come Join US!

 We’re aiming for affordability, efficiency, a low carbon footprint, high envelope performance, ease of process, a localized material sourcing philosophy, as well as natural beauty and quality finishes as usual!

-Over the next two building seasons (that’s our projected timeline! ) We’ll be having a series of specific skill learning opportunities throughout the project; folks can come and stay for a period of time and learn a specific phase- such as plastering, earthen floors, lime paints, tadelakt, wood finishing, strawbale installation, etc. Schedules will appear on this website and on my instagram account as dates are set.
+Over the next two building seasons (our projected timeline), we’ll be having a series of specific skill-learning opportunities throughout the project; folks can come and stay for a period of time and learn a specific phase, such as plastering, earthen floors, lime paints, tadelakt, wood finishing, straw bale installation, etc. Schedules will appear on this website and on my instagram account as dates are set.

-Starting in late April, i’ll be welcoming 2-3 folks to come and build alongside me and gain the practical skills and theoretical understanding of the process of building a strawbale home.
+Starting in late April, we will be welcoming 2-3 people to gain the practical skills and theoretical understanding of the entire straw bale home building process.

-Write to me @ timber.trowel@gmail.com to discuss this opportunity!
+Write to me at timber.trowel@gmail.com to discuss this opportunity!

 Where we live:

-We live in a rural off grid community less than an hour from Lillooet, BC.
+We live in a rural off-grid community less than an hour from Lillooet, BC.
 It is a rugged, beautiful landscape with some fairly wild gravel roads to make it there.
 Our property is a mountainside lot, and runs along a beautiful smaller river.
 We’ve also got a creek that runs through, from where we get our water and power!
+There is a tight-knit community here with lots of social events and opportunities.
+We also have a big garden and are happy to share some of its abundance for a bit of help here and there.

-the cabin which will serve as a kitchen/ common space much of the time for apprentices
+This is the cabin which will serve as the kitchen/common space for apprentices.

 We’ve got some sizeable gardens, lots of forest to explore, and a Pyrenees/German Shepperd dog who will love to become your friend.
 If you’re into a rural, off grid community natural building learning adventure, this may be a great fit for you!